News 19 Dec. 2019

 Curtis has handled several of the largest international arbitrations in history.
 And we have achieved some high profile successes for African clients, with recent victories in the gold-mining and commodities sectors as well as oil and gas.

 In order to avoid conflicts, Curtis does not represent any of the major oil companies in oil and gas disputes.
 Both in the advisory work and in litigation, the Curtis team has dealt with a broad range of technical, financial and legal issues that arise in upstream projects in the petroleum industry.

-Much of the firm’s work in Anglophone Africa is done from its London office and in Francophone Africa from Paris.
-They have the benefit of an international team of attorneys with broad and deep experience gained in other oil-producing countries in Latin America, the Middle East and Asia, in cooperation with a network of local counsel.
+Much of the firm’s work in Anglophone Africa is done from the London office and in Francophone Africa from Paris.
+Curtis has the benefit of an international team of attorneys with broad and deep experience gained in other oil-producing countries in Latin America, the Middle East and Asia, in cooperation with its network of local counsel.

 Our Clients in Africa